 A hard-surface ramp with tie-up floats is available near the city landing, at the foot of Main Street in downtown Belfast, with parking nearby for seven rigs.
 More parking is available in an overflow lot nearby.
-Fee is $3 for non-residents.
+Daily fee of $4 for non-residents.

 - Water Walker Sea Kayaks